NotAKidoS/PickupPP/README.md

 Simply maps Gamepad & VR joystickY input to objectPushPull.

+The fucked-rotation branch has my attempt at adding prop rotation.
+Could not get it to feel nice so I gave up on it.

 ---

 Here is the block of text where I tell you this mod is not affiliated or endorsed by ABI.